The basic structure of a corporation

 - Adapting strategies and maximizing opportunities to reach customers

-The chief information officer focuses on a company’s internal technology needs and ensures employees have the necessary systems in place to meet the corporation’s business goals.
+The Chief Information Officer (CIO) focuses on a company’s internal technology needs and ensures employees have the systems they need to meet the corporation’s business goals.

 - Recommending software and hardware to improve workflows

-- Working with suppliers and vendors to implement solutions
+- Working with vendors to implement new technology solutions

 - Understanding security risks and protecting data